-Student Disciplinary Procedures acknowledge the need to preserve the orderly processes of the UW Centers with regard to its teaching and public service missions, as well as the need to observe every student's procedural and substantive rights.
-Investigatory procedures vary according to the kind and degree of alleged misconduct.
+Student Disciplinary Procedures (UWS 14 and UWS 17) acknowledge the need to preserve the orderly processes of the UW Centers with regard to its teaching and public service missions, as well as the need to observe every student's procedural and substantive rights.
+These procedures are included in the Information Guide for New Students.